Seeed-Studio/Seeed_Arduino_CAN/README.md

-## 1. Set the BaudRate
+## 1. Initializtion

-This function is used to initialize the baudrate of the CAN Bus system.
+To create connection with MCP2515 provide pin number where SPI CS is connected (10 by default) and mode

 The available baudrates are listed as follows: